 Branches of the vagal nerve ensure the motor and sensory innervation of the larynx.
 The extrinsic laryngeal muscle is the only one that is innervated by the superior laryngeal nerve (external ramus).
 The internal ramus supplies the mucosa sensorily above the vocal folds.

 The intrinsic laryngeal muscles’ motor innervation is performed by the inferior laryngeal nerve (out of the recurrent laryngeal nerve of the vagal nerve).
 It also ensures the sensory innervation of the laryngeal mucosa below the vocal folds.
 If the vagal nerve is injured in the brainstem or in its peripheral course, specific failures of the laryngeal muscles occur.
-There is a special risk of injury at thyroid surgery or local tumors.
+There is a possible risk of injury during thyroid surgery or by local tumors.

 Histology of the Larynx

-Since the larynx represents the transition of pharynx (stratified non-keratinizing squamous epithelium) to trachea (ciliated respiratory epithelium), there are differences in histological tissue composition.
+Since the larynx represents the transition of the pharynx (stratified non-keratinizing squamous epithelium) to the trachea (ciliated respiratory epithelium), there are differences in its histological tissue composition.
 The interior of the larynx is divided by two pairs of folds: false/vestibular cords (plicae vestibulares) and the already mentioned true/vocal cords (plicae vocales).

 Histological cross-sections mostly show the transition of the two areas, i.e., a part of the vestibular folds (cranial; stratified non-keratinizing squamous epithelium; sero-mucous glands) and the vocal folds (distal; both stratified non-keratinizing squamous epithelium and ciliated respiratory epithelium; no glands!).
 The individual vocal fold (plica vocalis) is made up of the vocal ligament (ligamentum vocale) and the vocal muscle (innermost part of the thyroarytenoid muscle).
 Between the vocal ligament and the epithelium, there is a loose connective tissue layer, Reinke’s space.

 The trachea is a roughly 10-12 cm long, air conducting flexible tube.
-It begins directly under the larynx and runs within the thoracic cage in the middle mediastinum, dorsally of the vessels close to the heart.
+It begins directly below the larynx and runs within the thoracic cage in the middle mediastinum, dorsally to the vessels close to the heart.
 On the level of the third or fourth thoracic vertebra, the trachea bifurcates into the left and right main bronchus.
 With respect to its pathway, the trachea is divided into two parts: pars cervicalis and pars thoracica.
-Relations concerning the location of the trachea in the thorax are important and often subject of exams:
+Relations concerning the location of the trachea in the thorax are important and a common topic in exams: